nzes1/oc-stablecoin/README.md

 The DSC Protocol is a cutting-edge, overcollateralized stablecoin protocol built on the Ethereum blockchain.
 It enables users to generate DSC, a stablecoin pegged to the US dollar, by locking up a variety of whitelisted collateral assets.
 The protocol prioritizes decentralization, transparency, and robust mechanisms to maintain DSC's stability.

-For a deep dive into the design principles, architecture, and detailed explanations of the protocol's functionalities, please refer to the comprehensive documentation: [**[Official Documentation]**](https://nzes1.github.io/oc-stablecoin/).
+For a deep dive into the design principles, architecture, and detailed explanations of the protocol's functionalities, please refer to the comprehensive documentation: [**Official Documentation**](https://nzes1.github.io/oc-stablecoin/).

 ## ✨ Key Highlights of DSC Protocol